- Basics

 - If

-is passed, don’t prompt or do anything interactive.
+--no-input is passed, don’t prompt or do anything interactive.

 - If you’re prompting for a password, don’t print it as the user types.